-PHB review prior to closing: PHB will notify homebuyer and escrow of homebuyer qualification (affordability and owner-occupancy) and the amount of the application fee due prior to closing.
+PHB review prior to closing: PHB will notify homebuyer and escrow of homebuyer qualification (affordability and owner-occupancy) prior to closing.

-Homebuyer Application Fee: Qualified initial homebuyers must pay an application fee to PHB which is due within 30 days of closing.
-The amount of the fee varies--between $150 and $700--depending on the amount already paid by the builder.
+Homebuyer Processing Fee: Qualified initial homebuyers must pay a processing fee of $750 to PHB which is due within 30 days of closing.
+The builder pays a separate application fee when applying for the program.

 Verification of closing: Homebuyers must send PHB documentation of the final sale price and title holders within 30 days of closing by submitting a copy of the recorded Warranty Deed or the Final HUD-1 Settlement Statement.

 Subsequent homebuyers: If a property with a tax exemption transfers title during the ten year exemption period, the exemption will continue as long as the property remains owner occupied.